+Behind the News - 08/02/2011: Cyclone.
 Queensland has been hit with yet another natural disaster, this time a cyclone up north.
-And sadly, for a state still struggling to recover from the floods further south, it was massive.
-Behind the News - 08/02/2011: Cyclone

 Recent Australian flooding and cyclonic events can be largely explained by a strong La Niña.
 However, sea surface temperatures off the northern Australian coast in recent months have been at or near record levels.
 The extremely high sea surface temperatures are part of a significant warming of the oceans that has been observed in the past 50 years.
 These pages provide some information about the causes, occurrence and impacts of tropical cyclones.
 4 February 2011 | Updated 14 October 2011 Overview.
 Severe Tropical Cyclone Yasi.